 Sharing Church, Being Church, Together

-To give you a fuller experience, I am including a prayer for you, the scripture reading, some hymns to think about and a devotion for your week.
+To give you a fuller experience of Sunday morning, I am including a prayer for you, the scripture reading, some hymns to think about and a devotion for your week.
 I will also make available my sermon available in print for anyone who wishes it or wishes to pass it on to a friend.

 Here’s how we can pray together, before watching our live-stream or video message or at some point today, I invite you to pray this prayer…